ChameleonCloud/docs/source/technical/swift/swift_cli.rst

 .. _object-store-cli:

-Managing Object Store using the CLI
+Managing object store using the CLI
 ====================================

 .. tip::